-With all of that said, here is my early projection of how Round 1 of the 2018 NFL Draft could play out:
+With that said, here is a look at how the 2018 NFL Draft could play out:

 1. Cleveland Browns (Draft History): Sam Darnold, QB, USC